Nonlinear Dynamical Friction from the Doppler-Shifted Equilibrium Memory Kernel: Doppler-Shifted Fluctuation-Dissipation Theorem

 Substituting the linear trajectory $\mathbf{A}(t) = \mathbf{J}t$, the phase factor becomes $e^{i(\mathbf{k} \cdot \mathbf{J} - \omega)t}$.
-This term reveals that the subsystem effectively samples the bath fluctuations at a Doppler-shifted frequency $\Omega' = \omega - \mathbf{k} \cdot \mathbf{J}$.
+This term reveals that the subsystem effectively samples the bath fluctuations at a Doppler-shifted frequency $\Omega_{shift} = \omega - \mathbf{k} \cdot \mathbf{J}$.

-Assuming the linear response limit—where the driven subsystem does not globally distort the statistical properties of the bath—the mode correlations are described by the equilibrium structure factor $S_{eq}(\mathbf{k}, \omega)$ of the undisturbed bath \cite{HansenBook}.
+Assuming the linear response limit where the driven subsystem does not globally distort the statistical properties of the bath, the mode correlations are described by the equilibrium structure factor $S_{eq}(\mathbf{k}, \omega)$, which represents the power spectral density of the undisturbed bath \cite{HansenBook}.
 The force autocorrelation function thus simplifies to